-SECU now has branches throughout Maryland, and we're leveraging technology to bring members enhanced conveniences through Online Banking, Bill Pay, Mobile Banking, and Mobile Deposit.
-We've also added a variety of small business banking services.
+SECU now has branches throughout Maryland, and we're leveraging technology to bring members enhanced conveniences through Online Banking, Mobile Banking, and Mobile Deposit.
+WE've also added a variety of small business banking services.

 In our 66th year of service to members, we reflect on the tremendous success that has been achieved since our humble beginnings.
 Who would have thought that the credit union started in a desk drawer would become a full-service financial institution serving over 230,000 members and managing over $3.4 billion in assets?
 But the one constant throughout our history is our focus on our member-owners.
 Our vision remains to make a positive contribution to the financial well-being of those we serve.